Levon-Volodin/Dll_inject/README.md

 - this program was mainly created for fun (and for testing taskmgr.exe for a possible process hollowing vulnerability from userspace)

 **I will not release the raw executable versions of this program for security reasons**

+I *may* work on this more sometime in the future but my workflow is very slow for the time being.